dotkernel/frontend-documentation/docs/book/v5/core-features/dependency-injection.md

 }
 ```

 That's it.
-When your object is instantiated from the container, it will automatically have its
-dependencies resolved.
+When your object is instantiated from the container, it will automatically have its dependencies resolved.

-> Dependencies injection is available to any object within DotKernel API.
-For example, you can inject dependencies in a
+> Dependencies injection is available to any object within DotKernel Frontend.
-> service, a handler and so on, simply by registering it in the `ConfigProvider`.
+> For example, you can inject dependencies in a service, a handler and so on, simply by registering them in the `ConfigProvider`.